Andrew the Apostle: Scotland

 Several legends claim that the relics of Andrew were brought by divine guidance from Constantinople to the place where the modern Scottish town of St Andrews stands today (Gaelic, Cill Rìmhinn).
-The oldest surviving manuscripts are two: one is among the manuscripts collected by Jean-Baptiste Colbert and willed to Louis XIV, now in the Bibliothèque Nationale, Paris; the other is the Robert Harley, 1st Earl of Oxford and Earl Mortimer in the British Library, London.
+The oldest surviving manuscripts are two: one is among the manuscripts collected by Jean-Baptiste Colbert and willed to Louis XIV, now in the Bibliothèque Nationale, Paris; the other is in the Harley Collection in the British Library, London.
 They state that the relics of Andrew were brought by one Regulus to the Pictish king Óengus mac Fergusa (729–761).
 The only historical Regulus (Riagail or Rule) whose name is preserved in the tower of St Rule was an Irish monk expelled from Ireland with Columba; his dates, however, are c.
 573 – 600.
 There are good reasons for supposing that the relics were originally in the collection of Acca, bishop of Hexham, who took them into Pictish country when he was driven from Hexham (c.
 732), and founded a see, not, according to tradition, in Galloway, but on the site of St Andrews.

-According to legendary accounts given in 16th-century historiography, Óengus II in AD 832 led an army of Picts and Scots into battle against the Angles, led by Æthelstan, near modern-day Athelstaneford, East Lothian.
+According to legendary accounts given in 16th-century historiography, Óengus II in AD 832 led an army of Picts and Scots into battle against the Angles, led by Æthelstan of East Anglia, near modern-day Athelstaneford, East Lothian.
 The legend states that he was heavily outnumbered and hence whilst engaged in prayer on the eve of battle, Óengus vowed that if granted victory he would appoint Andrew as the patron saint of Scotland.
 On the morning of battle white clouds forming an X shape in the sky were said to have appeared. Óengus and his combined force, emboldened by this apparent divine intervention, took to the field and despite being inferior in numbers were victorious.
-Having interpreted the cloud phenomenon as representing the crux decussata upon which Andrew was crucified, Óengus honoured his pre-battle pledge and duly appointed Andrew as the patron saint of Scotland.
+Having interpreted the cloud phenomenon as representing the crux decussata upon which Andrew was believed to have been crucified, Óengus honoured his pre-battle pledge and duly appointed Andrew as the patron saint of Scotland.
 The white saltire set against a celestial blue background is said to have been adopted as the design of the flag of Scotland on the basis of this legend.
 However, there is evidence that Andrew was venerated in Scotland before this.